 The Kyiv Independent : How does this deal fit in the larger picture of an European telecoms market that is struggling and where companies are struggling to find growth due to debt?

 Holger Muent : NJJ Capital is more interested in the higher growth potential and greater risk.
 So, from that perspective, it makes perfect sense.
-The main reason for the current situation in is the fact that the telecoms companies don’t reap the benefits of increased speed and connectivity.
+The main reason for the current situation in Europe is the fact that the telecoms companies don’t reap the benefits of increased speed and connectivity.
 Instead, the content providers and technology companies do.
 When you look at how much value is created by the system as a whole, the people who make the connections don’t capture a large portion of it.
 This puts pressure on the industry.
 Much of it is due to regulation.

 Ukraine is in a completely different stage.
 First, there is a low coverage in rural areas.
 This means that a lot of basic connectivity needs to be set up and this will obviously expand the market.
 You’re still not at the point where 5G and 100% fibre are the focus and where the majority of the value goes to tech companies.